cashpw/notes.cashpw.com/content/posts/applied_cognitive_task_analysis.md

 1. Create a [Task diagram](#task-diagram)
     1. Ask the subject matter expert to decompose the task in to steps, or subtasks, into 3-6[^fn:1] steps

         "Think about what you do when you perform &lt;task of interest&gt;.
-Can you break this down into less than six, but more than three steps?"
-(NO_ITEM_DATA:chinEasierMethodExtractingTacitKnowledge2021)
+Can you break this down into less than six, but more than three steps?" (<a href="#citeproc_bib_item_1">Chin 2021</a>)

     2. Ask the subject matter expert to identify the more complex or cognitively demanding steps

         "Of the steps you have just identified, which require difficult cognitive skills?
-By cognitive skills I mean: judgments, assessments, and problem solving-thinking skills." (<a href="#citeproc_bib_item_1">Militello and Hutton 1998</a>)
+By cognitive skills I mean: judgments, assessments, and problem solving-thinking skills." (<a href="#citeproc_bib_item_2">Militello and Hutton 1998</a>)

     3. Circle those steps; you'll be focusing on them during the next two techniques.